dgruninger97/Project/docs/notebook.md

 ## Step 1: Identifying Structures to Support Primary Functionality

 I think it is important here to realize that I left a lot of the design  open to interpretation from ADD Iteration 1.
-In this iteration, I will be narrowing down on structures that I know will specifically address the concerns, constraints, and use cases that were not satisfied in my previous iteration
+In this iteration, I will be narrowing down on structures that I know will specifically address the concerns, constraints, and use cases that were not satisfied in my previous iteration.
 Our goal for this iteration is to begin thinking about what specific units we will use to implement our system.
-This will allow of to further divide the work up into teams so that we have people working on specific areas of the system that they are trained for.
+This will allow of to further divide the work up into teams so that we have people working on specific areas of the system that they are trained for when development begins.
 I will additionally do another reference architecture for consideration in this milestone.
 Finally, I should note that a lot of addressed drivers in the previous milestone need methods to specifically address the driver.
-Therefor, those methods will be added in this iteration.
+Therefore, those methods will be added in this iteration.

 ## Step 2: Establish Iteration Goal by Selecting Drivers